andreamancuso/rivar-lang/README.md

 # Rivar

-gcc -std=c99 -shared -fPIC -o librivar.so out.c

 **Rivar** is a minimal, contract-first, class-based programming language inspired by Eiffel.

-It is being built from scratch in OCaml with LLVM as the backend, designed to bring native **Design by Contract (DbC)** to the modern developer’s toolbox.
+It is being built from scratch in OCaml, designed to bring native **Design by Contract (DbC)** to the modern developer's toolbox.

-> _"Write what must be true.
-Let the compiler enforce the rest."_

----

-## Features (WIP)
+## Why Rivar?

-- Class definitions
-- Typed fields (`INTEGER`, `BOOLEAN`)
-- Parsing with Menhir + OCamllex
-- AST-based architecture
-- Contract support (`require`, `ensure`, `invariant`)
-- LLVM IR codegen
-- Native compilation and runtime enforcement of contracts
+Rivar is a minimal, principled programming language rooted in Design by Contract.

+> Its name evokes the image of a river shaped by its banks—
+> fluid, powerful, and guided with purpose.
+> In Rivar, code flows clearly within the boundaries of contracts,
+> ensuring correctness by design and elegance in execution.

 ---